 Meanwhile, in the Twin Cities, rookie Bob Gainey played in his first NHL game as his Montreal Canadiens beat the Minnesota North Stars 5-2.
 The victory extended the Canadiens’ opening night undefeated streak to 11 straight games (8-0-3).

 For the second straight season, the New York Islanders and Atlanta Flames played on opening night.
-Defenseman Denis Potvin played in his very first NHL game as the two teams drew to a 1-1 tie in Atlanta.
+Defenseman Denis Potvin played in his first NHL game as the two teams drew to a 1-1 tie in Atlanta.

 Long before his successful career as a broadcaster and front office executive, John Davidson played 301 NHL games as a goaltender.
 He played the first of those games, on this date, for the St. Louis Blues.
 Unfortunately, his debut was spoiled with a 2-1 loss to the Oakland Seals.

-Finally, Phil Esposito scored his 21st hat trick in to reach 400 goals in his career.
+Finally, Phil Esposito scored his 21st hat trick to reach 400 goals in his career.
 He also had two assists in the Bruins 6-4 season-opening win over the Vancouver Canucks.
 Esposito was the 10th player in league history to score 400 goals.

 2002-03 Season Starts with a Bang

 A new NHL season started on Oct.
-10, 2002, with a full slate of game.
+10, 2002, with a full slate of games.
 In Toronto, goaltender Ed Belfour made his debut for the Maple Leafs.
-The first game with his new team was a huge success as the future Hall of Famer made 33 saves in a 6-0 of the Penguins.
+The first game with his new team was a huge success as the future Hall of Famer made 33 saves in a 6-0 defeat of the Penguins.

 Speaking of shutouts, Canucks’ netminder Dan Cloutier made 19 saves in a 3-0 victory over the Calgary Flames.
 This was the first time in franchise history where Vancouver opened the season with a shutout.

-The Columbus Blue Jackets opened the season against the Blackhawks and they had a young rookie named Rick Nash in the lineup.
+The Columbus Blue Jackets opened the season against the Blackhawks, and they had a young rookie named Rick Nash in the lineup.
 Less than a minute after Chicago opened the scoring in the second period, Nash tied the game with his first career goal.
 Mike Sillinger, who had the lone assist on Nash’s goal, scored the deciding goal in a 2-1 victory.

 Finally, the Mighty Ducks of Anaheim beat the Blues 4-3 in St. Louis.
 Stanislav Chistov scored a goal and assisted on the three other Ducks’ tallies.
 At just 19, he became the youngest player in NHL history to rack up four points in his league debut.